Space Saving Bathroom Accessories

 If you’re looking to combine a shower with your new freestanding bath, then finding a way to do so in a small bathroom can be slightly tricky.
 If your bath is going to be located close to a wall, then you can mount your shower fitting on the wall.
 However, if you’re planning on placing your freestanding bath in a central location in the room, then you could opt for a shower attachment to partner your taps for a handheld shower experience.
-Just make sure to fit a shower curtain, instead of a glass door, as a small bathroom may not be able to accommodate the space that a moving glass shower door takes up.
+The Britton Hoxton mixer tap has a slim profile for the desired, minimalist look and comes in three elegant finishes; chrome, matt black and brushed brass.

 Above toilet storage

 Don’t rule out storage above your toilet.
 Over-toilet storage fits neatly above and around your toilet, or you could extend the counter space that your sink rests on to extend over your toilet, too.
 So long as this option doesn’t make using the toilet uncomfortable, there’s no reason why this area can’t be utilised as handy space saving bathroom storage, perhaps with one of our slimline mirrored cabinets.

 Product Shown Bathroom Origins Dockside Mirror with Open Shelving There is also the option of a wall mounted toilet, which gives the illusion of more space as well as making it easier to clean your bathroom floor.

 Small bathrooms and freestanding baths